 You see, Till this moment, I still can’t convincingly explain why I decided to take a road trip from Lagos to Accra.
-Though I’ve read and heard tons of really fascinating tales about the Gold Coast, I still cannot tell which really sparked the move, all I knew was six other travel addicts joined me, a Whatsapp group was created and them boom!
+Though I’ve read and heard tons of really fascinating tales about the Gold Coast, I still cannot tell which really sparked the move, all I knew was that six other travel enthusiasts showed interest and I went in hard to prepare a solid plan which would later birth their most interesting road trip till date.

 Our departure time was scheduled for 6am, 15th June 2018, so myself and the gang agreed on converging at the bus station (which was Cross-country) in Yaba by 5:30am so as to be the first set of people in our luxurious bus and seen on the website.